israellandes/Maria-DB-Install/README.md

 1. Run the `install.sh`

+2. Enter your Root Users Password

+3. Enter Your Database Name

+4. Enter Your Root Database User

-2. The default files will be installed and `mariadb-setup.sh` will be ran
+5. The default files will be installed and `mariadb-setup.sh` will run.

-3. Enter your new Maria DB root password

-4. When the script finishes it will delete all traces of your password from server.
+6. When the script finishes it will delete all traces of your password from server.